JonathanOrr/A321Neo-FXPL/doc/development/ELEC-system.md

   `ELEC_sys.add_power_consumption(bus, min_amps, max_amps)`

 where `bus` is one of the constant of the previous table on bus constants, and `min_amps`/`max_amps` are the minimum/maximum currents (elec logic will randomly select a value in this range.
-If you want it to be constnat, just use the same value for min and max).
+If you want it to be constant, just use the same value for min and max).

 If you have the power consumption in watt, remember the power formula: `Current [A] = Power [Watt] / Voltage [V]`.
 So, pay attention if the bus is a DC bus (Voltage=28V) o AC bus (Voltage=115V) to compute the current.